-- A. Assist them in maintaining currency in the economics profession, and/or improving their abilities as teachers - B. Deepen and/or broaden their knowledge of economics content - Attending and participating in professional conferences where the focus is the dissemination of new knowledge within a field of inquiry - Seeking additional training or education to improve or expand their knowledge - C. Strengthen their understanding and application of the pedagogy of economics

-- Attending and participating in professional conferences/workshops where the focus is the pedagogy associated within economics - D. Improve their knowledge of the teaching and learning processes - Attending and participating in workshops/training that focuses on the teaching and learning processes - Developing or enhancing skills in the assessment of the teaching and learning processes within economics.
+- A. Assist them in maintaining currency in the economics profession, and/or improving their abilities as teachers. - B. Deepen and/or broaden their knowledge of economics content. - Attending and participating in professional conferences where the focus is the dissemination of new knowledge within a field of inquiry. - Seeking additional training or education to improve or expand their knowledge. - C. Strengthen their understanding and application of the pedagogy of economics as an academic discipline. - Attending and participating in professional conferences/workshops where the focus is the pedagogy associated within economics as an academic discipline. - D. Improve their knowledge of the teaching and learning processes. - Attending and participating in workshops/training that focus on the teaching and learning processes. - Developing or enhancing skills in the assessment of the teaching and learning processes within economics as an academic discipline.